Over $2 million brought in by police dogs in 2019

 There are different dogs for different jobs, he said.

 Blaze, along with his partner at the FCPD Sgt.
-Matt Henry, is trained to detect explosives and worked at Mercedes Benz stadium earlier this year to prepare for LIII.
+Matt Henry, is trained to detect explosives and worked at Mercedes-Benz Stadium earlier this year to prepare for Super Bowl 53.

 Snickers, partnered with Deputy Mike Williams, at the Sheriff’s office is a scent discriminating bloodhound.
 He’s the dog you send in if you had, for instance, a missing child.
 Give him a the scent off a pillow or clothing and he goes to work.